 “That sounds like a good plan,” he said.

-Darcey dialed Charlotte’s phone like she did every weekend, and it rang three times before she picked it up.
+Darcey dialed Charlotte’s phone like she did every weekend, and it rang five times before she picked it up.

 “Hello?” came the out of breath answer.